 Q: What Do Writing Majors Do?

 A: Writing plays an important role in almost all careers.
-The writing major helps students develop their writing talents in various mediums (print, web, etc.) and prepares them for numerous professions and graduate school.
-Students can take a variety of courses, including fiction writing, poetry, non-fiction, writing for the web, technical writing, science writing, environmental writing, style, and rhetoric.
+The writing major helps you develop your writing talents in various mediums (print, web, etc.) and prepares you for numerous professions and graduate school.
+You can take a variety of courses, including fiction writing, poetry, non-fiction, writing for the web, technical writing, science writing, environmental writing, style, and rhetoric.

 Q: What Abilities Do Writing Majors Develop and What Courses Can I Take?